Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Griffin of Edward III:

-The Griffin of Edward III is an fantastical beast, part eagle, part lion.
+Heraldic - The Griffin of Edward III

-It was considered a beneficent creature, signifying courage and strength combined with guardianship, vigilance, swiftness and keen vision.
+The Griffin of Edward III is a fantastical beast, part eagle, part lion; considered a helpful creature, signifying courage and strength combined with guardianship, vigilance, swiftness, and keen vision.

 The shield shows the Round Tower of Windsor Castle (where Edward III was born) with the Royal Standard flying from the turret, enclosed by two branches of oak surmounted by the royal crown.